 There are extensive garden areas to the front, side and rear of the building which were being landscaped at the time of inspection.
-The director of operations and person in charge discussed plans to have appropriate garden equipment and furniture in place.
+The team leader and person in charge discussed plans to have appropriate garden equipment and furniture in place.